Introduction

 Solution: We implemented:

-Trust certificates – to to increase customer trust in the brand’s authenticity,
+- Trust certificates – to increase customer trust in the brand's authenticity,

 Agents were told to redirect the customers there, so the ACD (average call duration) decreased with the other two maintained high.